 SEGRO’s borrowings contain gearing covenants based on Group net debt and net asset value, excluding debt in joint ventures.
 The gearing ratio of the Group at 30 June 2022, as defined within the principal debt funding arrangements of the Group, was 26 per cent (31 December 2021: 25 per cent).
 This is significantly lower than the Group’s tightest financial gearing covenant within these debt facilities of 160 per cent.

-Property valuations would need to fall by around 63 per cent from their 31 December 2021 values to reach the gearing covenant threshold of 160 per cent.
-A 63 per cent fall in property values would equate to an LTV ratio of approximately 62 per cent.
+Property valuations would need to fall by around 62 per cent from their 30 June 2022 values to reach the gearing covenant threshold of 160 per cent.

 The Group’s interest rate risk policy is designed to ensure that we limit our exposure to volatility in interest rates.

 The policy states that between 50 and 100 per cent of net borrowings (including the Group’s share of borrowings in joint ventures) should be at fixed or capped rates, including the impact of derivative financial instruments.

 At 30 June 2022, including the impact of derivative instruments, 90 per cent (31 December 2021: 65 per cent) of the net borrowings of the Group (including the Group’s share of borrowings within joint ventures) were at fixed or capped rates.
 As interest rates have fallen, however, the gap between absolute fixed cover and the protection offered by caps has increased.
 The fixed only level of debt is 74 per cent at 30 June 2022 (31 December 2021: 46 per cent).